Step 2

 Word building

 In the review step, you taught phonemic awareness with sounds only, not letters.
 Current research shows it’s effective when you also use letters with sounds to read and write words.
-Part B: Word Building helps the student match letters (graphemes) to sounds (phonemes).
+Part B: Word Work with manipulative letters helps the student match letters (graphemes) to sounds (phonemes).

 Note: For students in the partial alphabetic phase, you can use the Alphabet Arc instead of Elkonin boxes.